Smog-Eating Streets: The Concrete That Breathes

 We’re used to thinking of nature as green.

-As living pavement.
+As a living pavement.

-The texture of this concrete has been optimized for sunlight exposure.
+The texture of this concrete has been built for excessive sunlight exposure, and its pores gulp down both light and air.

 The Alchemy of the Urban Jungle

-It’s the redemption arc of urban design.
+It’s the redemption arc of urban design…here comes the hero.

-Think about it.
+Think about it:

 Every traffic jam, every red light, every standstill beneath blinking towers could become part of a planetary exhale.